qadenz/qadenz.github.io/pages/docs.md

 Primary suite configuration in Qadenz is made via parameters on the TestNG Suite XML file.

 - `gridHost`: Directs the tests to a Selenium Grid Hub.
 The expected value is simply the IP address of the Hub.
 The default port number (4444) is pre-configured.
-- `applicationName`: This is an obscure item that can be enabled in the Capabilities configuration on Grid Nodes.
-This setting allows tests to be directed to specific Nodes on a Grid.
-This is an optional parameter on the Suite XML, and the Selenium Grid must be configured for this to function.
 - `browser`: Specifies which browser will run the test.
 - `browserVersion`: An optional parameter that allows a specific version of the browser to be used for the test.
 - `browserConfigProfile`: Provides arguments for the browser configuration.
 This is optional.
 If the parameter is not declared, or if the parameter value does not match an existing profile name, no arguments will be passed to the `WebDriver` for the execution cycle.